 When my husband drives he likes to have the driver’s seat farther back, but it hits our rear-facing infant car seat, so he drives uncomfortably close to the steering wheel.
 Infant car seats are designed to give a little and should not be wedged in.
 Before buying a car, adjust the front seats until they are comfortable for you and then try to fit an infant car seat in the seat behind you.
 There should be a little wiggle room.

 Now I only dig in my purse once a day when I have to open the front door to our house, as opposed to needing to find my keys every time I start the car.

-Also, look for the ability to open the hatch or trunk from the driver’s seat.
+Also look for the ability to open the hatch or trunk from the driver’s seat.
 I assumed all cars would have this but I was very wrong.
 It’s much more convenient when hands are full of kids and bags to have the back already open, but my current car doesn’t have a hatch release inside or on the key.
 (Just make sure you avoid this dumb mistake with your key.)

 And those doors should have windows as tinted as the law allows so you’re not throwing jackets on your kids’ heads to keep the sun out of their eyes mid-trip.
 (Learn whether car insurance covers you if you leave your state.)

 It’s more money and may not be possible but if you can, get it.
-The real time traffic updates with navigation and children who need a bathroom is invaluable.
-And being able to say, "Play ‘Let It Go’" fifty times in a row is safer than searching your phone by hand.
+Real-time traffic updates with navigation when children need a bathroom is invaluable.
+And being able to say, "Play ‘Let It Go’" is safer than searching your phone by hand.

 If we had the money for a certain minivan, I would already own it.
-For our budget, we got a very safe car that’s a nice height for getting kids in and out and the hatch back doesn’t blind my children.
+For our budget, we got a safe car that’s a nice height for getting kids in and out with a hatch back that doesn’t blind my children.
 I can’t have it all but at least I have a better chance of a car trip that doesn’t result in sunburned babies.
-I wish at least the same for you.